 To where the monsters lived.

 M. R. Carey has been making up stories for most of his life.
-His novel The Girl With All the Gifts was a word-of-mouth bestseller and is now a major motion picture based on his own screenplay.
+His novel The Girl With All the Gifts has sold over a million copies and became a major motion picture, based on his own BAFTA Award-nominate screenplay.
 Under the name Mike Carey he has written for both DC and Marvel, including critically acclaimed runs on Lucifer, Hellblazer and X-Men.
-His creator-owned series The Unwritten appeared regularly in the New York Times graphic fiction bestseller list.
-He also has several previous novels, games, radio plays, and TV and movie screenplays to his credit.
+His creator-owned books regularly appear in the New York Times bestseller list.
+He also has several previous novels including the Felix Castor series (written as Mike Carey), two radio plays and a number of TV and movie screenplays to his credit.

 - Other details